JustinKnueppel/go-option/README.md

 ### Working with contained value

 For the most part, functionality should be injected into the `Option` rather than trying to pull the inner value out of it.
 This can be achieved via `Map`s, `AndThen`s, `Inspect`s, and many more utility functions.
 However, if eventually you need to try to get the value out of the `Option`, it will be less convenient than in the Rust counterpart of this package as Go does not have pattern matching.
 Instead we must use the `IsSome`, `IsNone`, and `UnWrap*` methods.
-Note that the `Unwrap` method has undefined behavior if called on a `None` type, and should always be guarded by an `IsSome` or `IsNone` check.
-If having an error returned is preferable, the `Expect` method can be used.
+Note that the `Unwrap` method panics if called on a `None` type, and should always be guarded by an `IsSome` or `IsNone` check.
+To specify the error message with which `Unwrap` panics, the `Expect` method can be used instead.

 ```go
 func getAnOption() option.Option[int] {}